 Ryan Lindveit is an American composer who takes inspiration from literature, art, science, technology, and personal experience in order to craft colorful and emotionally vivid musical journeys.
 These works range from orchestral pieces premiered in Carnegie Hall and wind ensemble pieces performed at top universities to pieces for chamber ensembles, soloists, electronics, dance, and visual media.
 Ryan composed the score for the four-part, Sam Elliott-narrated docuseries Honor Guard released on Amazon Prime.
 He holds degrees from the University of Southern California (B.M.) and the Yale School of Music (M.M., M.M.A.) and is currently pursuing doctoral studies at the University of Michigan.
 At USC, he was selected as Salutatorian for the class of 2016, named an Outstanding Graduate from the Thornton School of Music, and awarded the competitive Discovery Scholars Prize, a postgraduate grant awarded to ten graduating seniors for the creation of outstanding original work in any discipline.
-His teachers include Aaron Jay Kernis, David Lang, Martin Bresnick, Christopher Theofanidis, Bright Sheng, Frank Ticheli, Andrew Norman, Ted Hearne, and Donald Crockett.
+His teachers include Aaron Jay Kernis, Michael Daugherty, David Lang, Martin Bresnick, Christopher Theofanidis, Bright Sheng, Frank Ticheli, Andrew Norman, Ted Hearne, and Donald Crockett.

 As a conductor, Ryan has premiered several of his own works as well as works by other living composers.
 He studied conducting with Larry Livingston, Sharon Lavery, and Jenny Wong at USC.
 Originally from the Houston area, Ryan began formal composition studies in high school with Stephen Bachicha at Rice University.